mjfrigaard/sharing-your-work/manuscript/03chapter.md

 03-visualize.Rmd  code        figs
 ```

-This tells **Terminal** to list the files in the folder at the end of the file path.
+These commands tell **Terminal** to list the files in the folder at the end of the file path.

 #### Absolute vs. relative file paths